:fire: Seata is an easy-to-use, high-performance, open source distributed transaction solution.

 Model

-A typical lifecycle of Seata managed distributed transaction:
+A typical lifecycle of an Apache Seata managed distributed transaction:

 1. TM asks TC to begin a new global transaction.
 TC generates an XID representing the global transaction.